MicrosoftDocs/appcenter-docs/docs/distribution/codepush/index.md

 ## 1. Install the App Center CLI

 You manage most of CodePush's functionality using the App Center CLI.
-To install the CLI, open a terminal window or command prompt and exeute the following command:
+To install the CLI, open a terminal window or command prompt and execute the following command:

 ```shell
 npm install -g appcenter-cli